Apprenticeships in Wales are jobs that include recognised qualifications and job-specific skills. You earn a wage while you work and learn.

-Search and apply for Apprenticeships on our Apprenticeship Matching Service.
-Sign up so that you do not miss out on any opportunities.
-You can look at all the vacancies, just the ones in your area or just at the type of jobs you are interested in.
+Search and apply for Apprenticeships through Apprenticeship Search.
+You can look at all the vacancies, not just the ones in your area or just look at the type of jobs you are interested in.

 Employers who offer Apprenticeships lists web links of employers who offer apprenticeships.
 You can visit their websites to:

 - View and apply for any live vacancies they may have

 - Find out when they are next recruiting if they haven’t got live vacancies now

 - Register your interest or submit your CV if they invite you to